riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

     double" values in F registers.
 If none of the float ABI flags are set, the object is taken to use the soft-float ABI.
   * EF_RISCV_RVE (0x0008): This bit is set when the binary targets the E ABI.
+  * EF_RISCV_TSO (0x0010): This bit is set when the binary requires the RVTSO memory consistency model.

   Until such a time that the *Reserved* bits (0xfffffff0) are allocated by future versions of this specification, they shall not be set by standard